-Solution 34620: Finding the Discriminant of a Quadratic Equation Using the TI-84 Plus C Silver Edition.
+Solution 34620: Finding the Discriminant of a Quadratic Equation on the TI-83 Plus and TI-84 Plus Family of Graphing Calculators.

-How can I find the discriminant of a quadratic equation on my TI-84 Plus C Silver Edition?The TI-84 Plus C Silver Edition does not have the built-in function to find the discriminant.
+How can I find the discriminant of a quadratic equation on the TI-83 Plus and TI-84 Plus family of graphing calculators?The TI-83 Plus and TI-84 Plus family of graphing calculators do not have the built-in function to find the discriminant.
 However, the instructions below show how to compute the discriminant by using variables:

 The discriminant is a number that can be calculated from any quadratic equation.
 A quadratic equation is an equation that can be written as ax2 + bx + c = 0

-The discriminant in a quadratic equation is found by the following formula and the discriminant provides critical information regarding the nature of the roots/solutions of any quadratic equation.
+The discriminant in a quadratic equation is found using the formula below and the discriminant provides critical information regarding the nature of the roots/solutions of any quadratic equation:

 Critical information on the solutions: